MatthewLoller/VeribasePlugin/README.md

 1. Click the server name (at the top-left of your screen) and select `Server Settings`.
 2. Select the `Integrations` tab on the left side and click `Create Webhook` (if other webhooks already exist, click `View Webhooks` and `New Webhook`).
 3. Click the newly created webhook, select the target Discord channel, and click `Copy Webhook URL`.
-4. Paste the copied link into the `Primary Webhook URLs` box in the Dink plugin settings.
+4. Paste the copied link into the `Primary Webhook URLs` box in the Veribase plugin settings.
 5. (Optional): If you would like different webhook URLs to receive different sets of notifications, you can instead paste the link into each relevant box in the `Webhook Overrides` section.
 Note: when a notifier has an override URL, the notifier ignores the primary URL box.

 ## Notifiers